michallepicki/suber/README.md

 ```

 Modify the `test_file.suber` to make a typo in a record field name, re-run and you should get an error!

+See also the [cubiml branch](https://github.com/michallepicki/suber/tree/cubiml) for a different Algebraic Subtyping algorithm.